petermarnef/valheimgameserver/README.md

 ### Setting up the Valheim game server

-1. **Configure the Valheim game server** - Set the `servername` and `serverpassword` parameters in the `vhserver.cfg` config file (the password needs to be at least 5 chars long, otherwise the server will not start)
+1. **Set the Valheim game server settings** - Set the `servername` and `serverpassword` parameters in the `vhserver.cfg` config file (the password needs to be at least 5 chars long, otherwise the server will not start)
-2. **Configure the Container and Azure settings** - Set the parameters in the `config.sh` file, the most important parameter to change is the name of the `CONTAINER_REGISTRY`
+2. **Set the Azure settings** - Set the parameters in the `config.sh` file, the most important parameter to change is the name of the `CONTAINER_REGISTRY`
 3. **Run script** `bash ./docker/build-docker-image.sh` - this builds the docker container locally
 4. **Run script** `bash ./azure/create-azure-infrastructure.sh` - this creates the necessary infrastructure in Azure
 5. **Run script** `bash ./azure/push-and-run-docker-container.sh` - this deploys the container to an Azure container registry and boots it up in an Azure container instance